-This list of 7 Lunch Box Ideas for 1 Year Olds at Daycare will give you inspiration the next time you’re standing in front of the fridge trying to pack a healthy toddler lunch.
+This list of 7 Lunch Box Ideas for 1 Year Olds will give you inspiration the next time you’re standing in front of the fridge trying to pack or serve a healthy toddler lunch.
 So whether your baby just turned one or you have a more experienced eater, these toddler lunch box ideas will help!

 Coming up with toddler lunch box ideas for 1 year old l at daycare is a challenge, to put it lightly.
 It’s so hard to know how hungry they’ll be, what food they’ll actually want to eat, how they’ll do with textures—and simply to come up with the ideas.